DavidCEllis/SplitGuides/readme.md

 #### UV ####

 If you have [uv](https://docs.astral.sh/uv/) installed you can install and run splitguides directly from the Python Package Index (PyPI).
+This is the recommended method for non-windows platforms.

 * Install and run the latest release with `uvx splitguides`
+* Install and run the current main branch from GitHub with `uvx --from git+https://github.com/DavidCEllis/SplitGuides splitguides`

 ## Usage ##